-In Year 1, after a period of induction and familiarization, you will begin to build upon your subject area interests, and develop a body of work that responds to a growing understanding of concerns and debates within visual art.
-Through an open minded and investigative approach, you will be encouraged to enquire, question, and consider your work in relation to the subject area and its relation to the world at large.
+In Year 1, after a period of induction and familiarisation, you will begin to build upon your subject area interests, and develop a body of work that responds to a growing understanding of concerns and debates within visual art.
+Through an open minded and investigative approach, you will be encouraged to enquire, question and consider your work in relation to the subject area and its relation to the world at large.

-This unit provides an opportunity to explore collaborative and interdisciplinary art and design practice by undertaking work alongside students from Design/Art programmes within Manchester School of Art.
-The unit covers set project(s) which encourage collaborative, interdisciplinary practice and shared experience.
-You will engage in lectures and talks from key research staff and students, tutorial group meetings and presentations.
-The set projects will vary from year to year and are designed to be responsive to creative opportunities.
+At Level 4, this unit encourages some collaborative, interdisciplinary practice and shared experience.
+There are lectures and talks from key research staff, students and external experts.
+Teaching will be in the form of tutorial groups, weekly meetings and presentations.
+The set projects will vary from year to year and are designed to be responsive to current creative opportunities.